RainingUXCode/8ball-magiccato/README.md

-# 🐾 8-Ball Magicatto
+# 🐾 8-Ball Magiccato

-**Magicatto** is a fun and interactive web project inspired by the classic _Magic 8-Ball_ toy — but with a cute twist!
+**Magiccato** is a fun and interactive web project inspired by the classic _Magic 8-Ball_ toy — but with a cute twist!
 Instead of a black ball, a mage cat represents the mystical oracle that gives you random answers to your yes-or-no questions.

 ---